Places

 Ebisu·¥¥

 Tiny 10-person record bar in Ebisu.
-Intimate, great sound system, yummy drinks and snacks.
+Intimate, great sound system, solid drinks and unlimited snacks.
 A gem if you can get in.
+Make sure to check hours and consider reaching out on IG.
+We found they occasionally are closed with no reasoning.

 Skip It IfYou want a big night out.
-This is for a longer hang.
+This is for a longer hang or an early drink.

 Verified by Max (lived in Tokyo 6 months)